 A visit to the tea gardens – There are many tea gardens around Silchar.
 A visit to the nearby picturesque Sindoora tea garden is worthwhile.

-Palace of Kachari Kings – The palace of the Kachari kings can be found at their last capital Khaspur, about 10 kilometers from Silchar.
+Palace of Kachari Kings – The palace of the Kachari kings can be found at their last capital Khaspur, about 10 kilometres from Silchar.
 It was a powerful kingdom in medieval Assam.
 The rulers belonged to the greater Bodo-Kachari ethnic group.
 Ruins and archaeological remains of the Kachari kingdom still exist in Khaspur.
 Khaspur was originally a part of the Tripura kingdom but was taken over by Chilarai in the 16th century and was ruled by Kamalnarayana, the brother of Chilarai.

 Maniharan cave – Close to the Bhubaneswar temple is Maniharan cave.
 It is a large natural cave which opens for exploration.